kumarrayush8114/SOMESOLIDITYFUNCTIONS/README.md

 ### Installing

 1. Download Remix: Remix is an online Solidity IDE.
-You can access it at Remix IDE.
+You can access it at [Remix IDE](https://remix.ethereum.org/)
-2. Create a New File: In Remix, create a new file and name it UniqueContract.sol.
+2. Create a New File: In Remix, create a new file and name it MYContract.sol.
 3. Copy the Contract Code: Copy the following smart contract code into the new file.

 ### Executing program